MastodonC/witan.send/doc/config.md

 Contains three required and one optional key.

-The three required keys define how the model will be run.
+The three required keys, `:random-seed`, `:simulations` and `:seed-year` define how the model will be run. `:modify-transitions-from` is optional and used in conjunction with `:transitions-parameters`.

 ##### `:random-seed`